riot/riot/doc/guide/index.md

 riot.settings.brackets = '\{\{ }}'
 ```

-the start and end is separated with a space character.
+The start and end is separated with a space character.

+When using [pre-compiler](compiler.html#pre-compilation) you'll have to set `brackets` option there as well.